Joydurn/RE2PuzzleTool/README.md

 # RE2PuzzleTool
-Tool for speedrunners
+Tool for RE2 remake speedrunners

-Gamer time

 Solve the puzzles as fast as you can, matching the 3 dials to the solution.

         Everytime you load, the starting position is randomised.

         Controls:
+        TOUCHSCREEN CONTROLS OR

-        W and S to go up and down the dial

-        A and D to switch dials

-        Q,E or F to complete puzzle
+        W and S or Arrow Up and Down to go up and down the dial A and D or Arrow Left and Right to switch dials Q,E or F or left click to complete puzzle

-        R to restart
+        R to reset
         P to clear PB

         Other notes:

-        Tried to account for input delay when going up/down dials:

-        if down/up inputs are less than about 160ms apart, error will be displayed

-        when trying to complete the puzzle.
-This is to try to simualate how the game

-        can drop inputs if you spam too fast, definitely not accurate though.
+        Tried to be close to the game feel of the inputs but do note its different in real game Super spagetti code so bugs here and there

         Game/tool is based on Resident Evil 2 Remake's medallion puzzles to help speedrunners

-        Actual puzzles made by CAPCOM Kappa

-        If got problems or suggestions or whatevers, can contact me at

-        Joydurn Yup#3908 on discord or JoydurnYup on twitch